How a Concussion Affects the Brain

 • Sleep disorders such as insomnia

 In most cases, concussion symptoms go away within six weeks.
-When symptoms related to a concussion linger for three months or longer, the cluster of symptoms is called post-concussive syndrome.
+If the symptoms linger for three months or longer, the cluster of symptoms is called post-concussive syndrome.

-Concussions are typically treated by resting the brain with ample sleep and avoidance of activities for a short time.
-Most concussions are treated in the emergency department or primary care clinic.
-Individual symptoms, such as headache, may be treated using over the counter or prescription medications, as needed.
+Mild traumatic brain injuries are typically treated by resting the brain with enough sleep and by avoiding activities for a short time.
+Most are treated in the emergency department or primary care clinic.
+Individual symptoms, such as headache, may be treated using over-the-counter or prescription medications, as needed.

 • Extreme drowsiness